ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Theoritical Analysis

 where we denote $\tilde \mu_t:=\frac{1}{c}\sum_{i=1}^c{\tilde{y}_t^{(i)}}$.
 So we have

-The last inequality holds by assumption A2, which isolates the correlations across different candidates.
+The last equality holds by isolating the correlations across different candidates.

-Now we can consider the role of temporal dependence in the error structure.
+Now we can consider the role of temporal dependence in the error structure:

-\textbf{Case 1: Temporal Independence (The DO Paradigm)}: The Direct Output (DO) paradigm is designed to satisfy this assumption of temporal independence, as evidenced in Sec. \ref{sec:method}.
-This implies that the error covariance terms in Eq. \ref{eq:corr} are zero.
+\textbf{Case 1: Temporal Independence (The DO Paradigm)}: The DO paradigm is designed to (approximately) satisfy the assumption of temporal independence, as evidenced in Sec. \ref{sec:method}.
+This implies that the error covariance terms in Eq. \ref{eq:corr} are (nearly) zero.
 Consequently, the total error variance is simply the sum of the per-timestep variances, While this structure effectively prevents the compounding of errors, it often comes at the cost of the model being "unaware" of the sequential dynamics within the future horizon, potentially leading to higher per-timestep variance.
-Furthermore, the variance of the total summed error can only benefit from the combination factor $c$ in reducing the individual uncertainty at each future timestep $\sum_{t=1}^Tvar(e_t)$.

-\textbf{Case 2: Temporal Dependence (The AR Paradigm). }: The typical AR paradigm fundamentally violates this assumption and thus leads to errors from one step propagating to the next, which causes the total variance to explode over long horizons.
+\textbf{Case 2: Temporal Dependence (The AR Paradigm)}: The typical AR paradigm fundamentally violates this assumption and thus leads to errors from one step propagating to the next, which causes the total variance to explode over long horizons.
 Even though the introduction of the ensembling factor c would reduce the magnitude of this effect, it does not alter the underlying structural problem of error accumulation.

-\textbf{Case 3: A Synthesis (The BDO Paradigm).}: Our Boosted Direct Output paradigm operates as a synthesis of these two extremes.
+\textbf{Case 3: A Synthesis (The BDO Paradigm)}: Our Boosted Direct Output paradigm operates as a synthesis of these two extremes.
 It intentionally violates strict temporal independence by recursively feeding sub-forecasts back into the model, thereby making it aware of causal dependencies within the forecast horizon.
-However, unlike a pure AR model, it would learn a mapping that minimizes the error covariance.
-Through hierarchical supervision and its patch-wise output structure inherited from DO, the model is trained to control the accumulation of errors.
+However, unlike a pure AR model, through hierarchical supervision and its patch-wise output structure inherited from DO, the model is trained to control the accumulation of errors.
 The goal is to leverage the benefits of modeling temporal structure while constraining the error correlation, effectively learning to make the covariance term in Eq. \ref{eq:corr} as small as possible.

 Note that the above proof and analysis are based on a univariate time series; however, it is easy to extend the result to the multivariate case using a similar process in a certain normed vector space.